 Remember that you have just had an operation.
 It is normal to feel more tired than usual for a few days after having an operation.

-Your elbow is likely to be uncomfortable in the first few days post- surgery.
+Your shoulder is likely to be uncomfortable in the first few days post- surgery.
 This is normal.
-Although the operation is to relieve pain it may be several weeks before you begin to feel the benefit.